candera/wcpad/ReadMe.txt

 TODO:

+* Update test square to have vx & vx components:
 * Try tracking corner points - what happens when corner is obscured?
 And then comes back?
 * How does gathering more noise data affect finger detection?
 * Would more smoothing help?